philc/book-notes/psychology/deep work - cal newport.md

 * It costs willpower to switch to and then maintain focus on hard work, so use habits and rituals like a "deep work by default" time and environment, so it's more automatic to engage in deep work, and so you're less vulnerable to willpower fatigue and shiny distractions.
-* Knuth's "monastic philosophy" to deep work
+* Donald Knuth's "monastic philosophy" to deep work
   * "I have been a happy man ever since January 1, 1990, when I no longer had an email address.
 I'd used email since about 1975, and it seems to me that 15 years of email is plenty for one lifetime.
 Email is a wonderful thing for people whose role in life is to be on top of things.
     But not for me; my role is to be on the bottom of things.
-What I do takes long hours of studying and uninterruptible concentration.
+What I do takes long hours of studying and uninterruptible concentration."
   * His approach is a radical reduction of all non-core, shallow work.
 This only really applies if you are an individualized creator with a clear, narrow contribution, like an author or inventor.
 * Bimodal strategy of deep work scheduling: reserve deep work days, or monthly retreats, or entire seasons (like academics do in the summer).
 The rest of time is filled with operational work.
 * Rhythmic strategy of deep work scheduling: some time every day, like before you go to work.
-More habitual and compatible with most environments, but less deep, since you'll get 2 hour chunks at most...
+More habitual and compatible with most environments, but less deep, since you'll get 2 hour chunks at most.
   * Chappell, a doctoral candidate with a full time job and child: "he made a rule that he would wake up and start working by 530am every morning.
 He would then work until 730am, make breakfast, and go to work already done with his dissertation obligations for the day.
 Pleased by early progress, he soon pushed his wake-up time to 445am to squeeze out even more morning depth.
 * "Great creative minds think like artists but work like accountants." - David Brooks.
 * How to ritualize deep work:
   * Predetermine where you'll work and for how long, so you can precommit.
-Like your office with a clean desk; or a spot reserved only for deep work, like the library.
+Like in your office, with a clean desk; or a spot reserved only for deep work, like the library.
   * Determine how you'll use your time
     * Have a pre-programmed agenda, or a metric you're trying to hit, like words per hour.
 And rules of conduct: no email; phone in do-not-disturb mode.